andresebr/kumodd/README.md

 'Link' and URL values may change after a few weeks.

 Kumodd saves the complete metadata in a YAML file.
-Before computing the bunk MD5 of the metadata, Kumodd removes all dynamic metadata keys names containing the words: Link, Match, status, Url or yaml.
+Before computing the bunk MD5 of the metadata, Kumodd removes all dynamic metadata.
+Dynamic metadata are those having keys names containing the words: Link, Match, status, Url or yaml.
 When these keys are removed, the metadata is reproducible (identical each time retrieved from Google Drive, and unique on disk) if the file has not changed.

 ## How to Verify Data